kriszyp/msgpackr/README.md

 ```

-One way to further leverage the benefits of the msgpackr record structures is to use streams that naturally allow for data to reuse previous record structures.
-We can use the PackrStream instance that will have the record extension enabled:
+Another way to further leverage the benefits of the msgpackr record structures is to use streams that naturally allow for data to reuse based on previous record structures.
+We can use the `PackrStream` instance that will have also the record extension enabled by default:

 ```
 import { PackrStream } from 'msgpackr';